jinghaihan/vue-stream-markdown/docs/feature/mathematics.md

 ### Currency vs Math

-vue-stream-markdown uses `$$` for math to avoid conflicts with currency:
+By default, vue-stream-markdown uses `$$` for math to avoid conflicts with currency:

 ```markdown
 This item costs $5 and that one costs $10.
 (These are currency symbols)